 - Keep it posted on the fridge or some other prominent place in your kitchen.

 - Make it a habit to check it first thing in the morning.
 It helps if you already have the habit of checking your calendar and to-do lists at the beginning of the day.
-If you don’t have this habit, you can find some more motivation and explanation at my other series, 31 Days to GTD for Homemakers, particularly the post about making the habit of a daily planning and review time.

 - Make it a habit to check it every evening.
 While you want to check your menu plan in the morning to get a feel for your day, you also want to check it in the evening to see if there is anything you need to prepare like soaking beans or pulling meat out of the freezer.
 While there are techniques for shortcutting these things, which we will discuss on later days, it’s best to be prepared beforehand and ready in the morning for the day’s business, including dinner.